fraggle222/video-library/README.md

 This simple project will pull YouTube playlists and display the videos in a "Pulse" styled grid (horizontal and vertical scrolling).
 Current version should be run for iPhone only at this stage. iPad resources to come.

-[Note: the large number of GData files will be grouped nicely into one folder once you open your XCode project]
+[Note: the large number of GData files will be grouped nicely into one folder once you open your XCode project.
+These files and the YouTube folder are from Googles objective-c library https://code.google.com/p/gdata-objectivec-client/]

 You can edit the Config.plist file to specify the baseURL.
 This should be of the form: https://gdata.youtube.com/feeds/api/users/YouTubeUserName/playlists?v=2